 - Senator Benedetto Della Vedova, Under-Secretary for Foreign Affairs

 - Mr Matteo Renzi, Prime Minister, visited Australia in November 2014 to attend the G20 Summit in Brisbane and to hold an investment-focused visit to Sydney

 - Secretary of State Staffan de Mistura, Italian Deputy Foreign Minister (accompanied a major business delegation)

 - Dr Enrico Letta, Deputy Leader of the Italian Democratic Party

 Bilateral economic and trade relationship

-As the world's ninth largest economy, Italy is a significant market for Australia.
-In 2012 it was our sixth-largest export market in the European Union (EU) and our third-largest source of EU imports after Germany and the United Kingdom.
-Overall, Italy was our 14th largest merchandise trading partner.
-Two-way merchandise trade in 2012-13 was $6.2 billion, in Italy's favour by a ratio of almost 7:1.
-Items such as coal, wool, wheat and leather dominated the mix of Australian exports.
-Major Australian imports from Italy in 2012-13 included medicaments, pumps, electric plant and organo-inorganic compounds.
+Italy is a significant market for Australia.
+It is one of our largest trading markets in the European Union (EU) and in 2015-16 was our 16th largest merchandise trading partner globally.
+Two-way merchandise trade in 2015-16 was $6.7 billion, in Italy's favour by a ratio of almost 8:1.
+Items such as wool, coal and beef dominated the mix of Australian exports.
+Major Australian imports from Italy included medicaments, passenger motor vehicles, and aircraft, spacecraft and parts.